Ultimately it’s up to you to make your event a success. And that includes driving event ticket sales.

 It turns out that 90% of people believe that reading positive testimonials online will influence their buying decision.
 This stat includes third party review sites as well.
 So you can imagine the impact it would have on your event ticket sales landing page, of which you have complete creative control!
 Even big brands like ChowNow have found that adding customer testimonials to their landing pages have increased sales by 20-25%, so there’s no reason why it wouldn’t boost your event ticket sales as well.

-Main Takeaways: How to drive online ticket sales for events
+Now you’re ready to drive online ticket sales for events!

 There are lots of ways to attract and convert prospective attendees.
 Armed with these tips and tricks, you’re ready to increase ticketing website conversions, boost event discoverability, and influence your way to full capacity.
 Here are the key ideas to keep in mind: